• Skip to content

 Nonetheless, this is a great kit that you can use to generate different signals: sinusoidal, square, and triangular with adjustable frequency and amplitude.

 We hope you’ve found this review useful.
-We have reviews on other DIY kits that you might like:
+We have other reviews that you might like:

 • DIY Transistor Tester Kit Review